 7. How many times a day are these medications taken?

-who are busy with work and other activities.
-Bromocriptine is usually
+patients who are busy with work and other activities.
+Bromocriptine is

-given three times a day with food, to minimize the risk of side effects
+usually given three times a day with food, to minimize the risk of side

-such as nausea, lightheadedness, low blood pressure.
-Some patients can
+effects such as nausea, lightheadedness, low blood pressure.
+Some

-be treated twice a day.
-Norprolac (not available in the U.S.) is taken
+patients can be treated twice a day.
+Norprolac (not available in the

-once at night.
-Cabergoline is a long acting drug that is given once or
+U.S.) is taken once at night.
+Cabergoline is a long acting drug that is

 8. Are there any potential risks to taking cabergoline or